ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 EDITOR NOTE: Specify the CDDL structure of /csrattrs and point to appropriate document for its semantics.

 In case of CBOR-encoded objects, there is a single Content-Format, TBD6, that MUST be supported by both the EST-oscore servers and clients.
-The EST-client indicates its preference for a CBOR-encoded object through the Accept option of CoAP (see {{Section 4.3 of RFC9148}}).
+The EST-client indicates its preference for a CBOR-encoded object through the Accept option of CoAP.
-A preference for any future Content-Format is to be expressed by the EST-client through the Accept option.
+A preference for any (future) Content-Format is to be expressed by the EST-client through the Accept option.

-If an Accept Option is not included in the request, the client is not expressing any preference and the server SHOULD choose format TBD6.
+If an Accept Option is not included in the request, the client is not expressing preference and the server SHOULD respond with a response application/multipart-core which includes the reference(s) to the enrolled certificate (e.g. x5t, x5u, c5t, c5u).
+The application/multipart-core response MUST include the reference(s) to the enrolled certificate which allow the client or any other party to resolve it (e.g. through an URI).
-An exception to this "SHOULD" is in the case when the request contains a DER-encoded ASN.1 object (e.g. application/pkcs10), when the server SHOULD respond with an appropriate ASN.1 object (see {{der}}).
+An exception to the "SHOULD" is in the case when the request contains a DER-encoded ASN.1 object (e.g. application/pkcs10), when the server SHOULD respond with an appropriate ASN.1 object (see {{der}}).

 In the case of a request to /skg, the response contains two parts: certificate and the corresponding private key.
 The certificate part is encoded as the application/cose-c509-cert object (Content-Format identifier TBD6), while the corresponding private key is encoded as application/cose-c509-privkey (Content-Format identifier TBD10).